23 Best Breeds of Rabbit Price in India

 Are rabbits rodents?

-Rabbits differ from rodents in having an extra pair of incisors and in other skeletal features.
+Rabbits differ from rodents in having an extra pair of incisors and other skeletal features.

 Are rabbits nocturnal?

-Rabbits are crepuscular, i.e. they’re at their most active at dawn and dusk.
-Rabbits sleep a lot during the day so many people assume they’re nocturnal but that’s not true.
+Rabbits are crepuscular, i.e., most active at dawn and dusk.
+Rabbits sleep often during the day, so many assume they’re nocturnal, but that’s not true.

 Are rabbits good pets?